etiennefc/snoBIRD/README.md

 cd snoBIRD/
 ```

-6 - Finally, download the two models that constitute the core of SnoBIRD:
+6 - Finally, download the models and tokenizer that constitute the core of SnoBIRD:
 ```bash
 python3 snoBIRD.py --download_model
 ```